 FRED produces a lot of analyzable data that is then used for visualizations.
 This web interface provides those visualizations in an interactive way in the hopes of making large-scale agent-based epidemic models more useful to the policy-making community, the research community, and as a teaching tool for students in public health.

-Support for this work is provided by the National Institute of General Medical Sciences under MIDAS grant 1U54GM088491-01 and by the Vaccine Modeling Initiative, funded by the Bill and Melinda Gates Foundation, and by the Robert Wood Johnson Foundation.
+Support for this work is provided by the National Institute of General Medical Sciences under MIDAS grant 1U54GM088491-01, by the Vaccine Modeling Initiative funded by the Bill and Melinda Gates Foundation, and by the Robert Wood Johnson Foundation.